ice-csic-astroexotic/ML-Poppyns/docs/basics/getting_started.md

 ## Documentation
-THIS HAS TO BE CHANGED

-The documentation for this project is held in `docs` and can be compiled into an HTML webpage or to a PDF LaTeX file using `make html` or `make latexpdf` respectively inside the `docs` folder with the environment activated.
-Both commands will generate their output in `docs/_build`.
+The documentation for this project is held in `docs` and can be compiled into an HTML webpage by running `mkdocs serve` with the environment activated.
+The configuration file to set up the documentation with [mkdocs.org](https://www.mkdocs.org) is called `mkdocs.yml` and is located in the main repository folder.

 ## Repository structure